-Dr. George Murnaghan explaining his position, including: "The pulse rate, CVP and arterial blood pressure gave me no cause for concern throughout the case, and a blood gas at 09.30am confirmed good oxygenation and no sign of acidosis or any indication of problems.
+T in the surgery and commenting as to whether it progressed uneventfully or otherwise" Letter from Dr. Robert Taylor to Dr. George Murnaghan explaining his position, including: "The pulse rate, CVP and arterial blood pressure gave me no cause for concern throughout the case, and a blood gas at 09.30am confirmed good oxygenation and no sign of acidosis or any indication of problems.
 In view of the CVP, heart rate and BP I did not consider the fluids to be either excessive or restrictive.
-Indeed I regarded the fluids to be appropriate and discussed this with other doctors 2 nd December 1995 Siemens Patient Monitor, Model 1281 is returned to the Department by John McKirgan where it is left 'on test' Ref: 094-210- 1000 & Ref: 094- 210-999 Dr. Alison Armour telephoned the Coroner to say that "she was becoming ever more convinced that there was a question mark against the equipment" Ref: 011-025-125 2 nd December 1995 Dr Fiona Gibson visits the operating theatre suite of the RBHSC at the request of Drs George Murnaghan and Joe Gaston to discuss with Dr Robert Taylor three patients (including Adam Strain) whose postmortem examination had been brought to the attention of the Coroner.
-She was accompanied by Mr. John Wilson 32 and Mr. Brian McLaughlin 33 , both Senior Technical officers, on the site who carried out checks into the ventilators and other equipment in the theatre.
-Ref: 059-065-132 December 1995 The report of Messrs.
-Wilson & McLaughlin (signed by John Wilson only) stated that: "Siemens Patient Monitor, Model 1281, Serial No. (This monitor is currently out for repair - new display screen is being fitted and a loan monitor is in use) Ref: 011-028-147
+Indeed I regarded the fluids to be appropriate and discussed this with other doctors present in the theatre" Ref: 059-067-155 2 nd December 1995 Siemens Patient Monitor, Model 1281 is returned to the Department by John McKirgan where it is left 'on test' Ref: 094-210- 1000 & Ref: 094- 210-999 Dr. Alison Armour telephoned the Coroner to say that "she was becoming ever more convinced that there was a question mark against the equipment" Ref: 011-025-125 2 nd December 1995 Dr Fiona Gibson visits the operating theatre suite of the RBHSC at the request of Drs George Murnaghan and Joe Gaston to discuss with Dr Robert Taylor three patients (including Adam Strain) whose postmortem examination had been brought to the attention of the Coroner.
+She was accompanied by Mr. John Wilson 33 and Mr. Brian McLaughlin 34 , both Senior Technical officers, on the site who carried out checks into the ventilators and other equipment in the theatre.
+Ref: 059-065-132 December The report of Messrs.
+Wilson & Ref: 011-028-147